Derya Cebecioğlu: Club career

 Cebecioğlu is tall at 69 kg.
 She has a spike height of 304 cm and a block height of 292 cm playing in the Outside Hitter position and occasionally as an Opposite.

 She started her sport career at the age of 14 in VakıfBbank S.K. and played in the academy teams.
 With the youth team, she won the Turkish Cup, and later with the junior women's team, she won two consecutive years Turkish Championship.

 Before she was promoted to the VakıfBank A team in the 2018–19 season, she was loaned out to Bahçelievler S.K.
 She won several times titles at the Turkish Women's Volleyball League, Turkish Women's Volleyball Cup, Turkish Women's Volleyball Super Cup as well as at the FIVB Volleyball Women's Club World Championship and the CEV Women's Champions League.
 In the 2019–20 Turkish Women's Volleyball League season, she was loaned out to Sistem9 Yeşilyurt for two seasons.
 She returned to her club VakıfBank in the 2020–21 season.

 Late May 2023, it was announced that Cebecioğlu signed a deal with Kurobe AquaFairies to play in the 2023–24 season of the Japanese top-level league V.League.
 On 1 June 2023, she left VakıfBank S.K.

+Cebecioğlu returned to VakıfBank in 2024 where she won another champions league title in 2026, as well as two more Turkish League titles..

+Recently, Istanbul based THY S.K announced Cebecioğlu would be a part of their roster for the 2026/2027 season.